Neural Search 101: A Complete Guide and Step-by-Step Tutorial

 Feel free to play around with it, make queries and check out the results.
 This concludes the tutorial.

-The described code is the core of this online demo.
-You can try it to get an intuition for cases when the neural search is useful.
+Our demo will help you grow intuition for cases when the neural search is useful.
 The demo contains a switch that selects between neural and full-text searches.
 You can turn neural search on and off to compare the result with regular full-text search.
-Try to use startup description to find similar ones.
+Try to use a startup description to find similar ones.